Resignation of Jacinda Ardern: Succession

 Ministers Michael Wood and Megan Woods were also named as potential candidates by some news outlets.
 Robertson was quick to rule himself out, but indicated he wished to continue as finance minister.
 Labour deputy leader Kelvin Davis also advised he would not be running.
 As nominations closed on 21 January, Hipkins emerged as the only nominee.
 His nominators included Michael Wood and Kiritapu Allan, both of whom were considered by media as prospective leaders.
 The lack of a direct vote was seen as evidence of Labour's intention to have an orderly transition, as opposed to the multiple changes to the National Party leadership since their loss of power.
 There have been a total of five National Party leadership elections (2016, 2018, May 2020, July 2020, and 2021) since the resignation of John Key, the last National prime minister to win a general election, and six leaders (including interim leader Shane Reti) over the past six years.
 Labour MPs told media they had agreed they would identify a "consensus candidate" who had the support of the whole caucus.
 In his first media appearance as the presumptive leader, on 21 January Hipkins told media he found out he had his party's unanimous support as "the door to the plane [that he had boarded for a flight to Wellington] was closing," leaving him unable to respond to his messages for 40 minutes.
 A caucus meeting, where Hipkins was formally confirmed as Labour leader, occurred on 22 January at 1 pm.
 Minister for Social Development Carmel Sepuloni was chosen to become deputy prime minister (though not deputy leader of the Labour Party), becoming the country's first Pasifika person to hold the title.
 The ticket was welcomed by many, with Hipkins and Sepuloni being recognised for both being working-class in background.
 The Māori Party voiced criticism that a Māori candidate was not chosen to be prime minister.

 Ardern's last public event as prime minister was Rātana Day at Rātana Pā in the Manawatū on 24 January, which she attended with Hipkins.
 Hipkins spoke of Labour's longstanding political alliance with the Rātana Church.
 In her last public speech, Ardern said leading the country was "the greatest privilege of my life", and that she "[leaves] with a greater love and affection for Aotearoa New Zealand and its people than when I started."

 The following morning, Ardern left the Beehive for Government House, Wellington, where she privately tendered her resignation to the Governor-General, Dame Cindy Kiro.
-Hipkins and Sepuloni were jointly sworn in in a televised ceremony shortly before noon as prime minister and deputy prime minister.
+Hipkins and Sepuloni were jointly sworn in at a televised ceremony shortly before noon as prime minister and deputy prime minister.